tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-create-script-to-auto-create-new-post-jekyll.md

 ---
 layout: post
 title: "A script that creates a new Jekyll post and populates it with YAML frontmatter, and also makes a curl call to add a Rebrandly shortlink"
-permalink: /blog/create-script-to-auto-create-new-post-jekyll
+permalink: /blog/./
 date: 2023-04-16
 categories:
 - technical-writing
 - AI
 keywords:
 rebrandly: https://idbwrtng.com/create-script-to-auto-create-new-post-jekyll
-description: "I wanted to make it easier to create new blog post files in Jekyll, so I made a script that automates some of this functionality."
+description: "I wanted to make it easier to create new blog post files in Jekyll, so I made a script that automates some of this functionality.
+(This is also an example of how AI tools can help you write code.)"
 ---

 ## What the script does